kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * If a rider's tags were not reading, check the **Unmatched RFID Tags** window, in case a tag with an unexpected number was recorded (This might indicate a problem with the sign-on sheet, a mistake made when writing tags, or perhaps they had a random tag from some other event that you can use retrospectively.)
 * If you have a `.gpx` file from a rider's GPS unit, you can import this to generate lap times.
 See [DataMgmt][] for details.
 * If CrossMgr failed for some reason during the race, you may be able to recover tag read data from CrossMgrImpinj's own log.
-* Spooling through the video to see if you can spot riders in the video of other riders' triggers is often fruitful.
+* Spooling through the video to see if you can spot riders in other riders' triggers is often fruitful.
 Once you have entered some lap times, you can use the extrapolated laps as a guide to where in the video to look.
 * Eventually you should have corrected everything you can with the information you have.
 If necessary, appeal to the BHPC forum for more information; riders are likely to know their position relative to each other, which you can use to fudge the times as necessary.